KashyK/grove/README.md

 - The Grove is copyright 2017 by Hybrid Alpaca Game Studios.
 All images, story, and game are copyright of Hybrid Alapca Game Studios.
 Copying or redistributing this game or content without the consent of Hybrid Alpaca Game Studios is illegal and unlawful.

- -  Most Images are not owned by Hybrid Alpaca Game Studios.
+ -  Most images are not owned by Hybrid Alpaca Game Studios.

-All people that have contributed to this game include:
+All people that have contributed to this game (in order of most involved) include:

 - Seth Traman:              Lead Developer, CEO Hybrid Alapca Game Studios
+- Nancy Vlk:                Seth Traman's Support/Incentive ( not rlly ;] )
 - Nate Goldsborough:        Developer, Marketing, General Maintenance, CEO Artifex Inc.
 - Casimir Kash:             Developer, Graphics, Beta Testing
+- Hunter Sokolis:           Developer, Graphics, Humor Support
+- Gavin Montheye:           PR
 - KJ Avakian:               Developer
-- Gavin Montheye:           PR
-- Hunter Sokolis:           Developer, Graphics
-- Michael Rimmele:          Graphics
-- Brendan O'Rourke:         Graphics
 - Jasper Burns:             Storyline
 - William VanDerLaan:       Beta Testing, Logos